upitservices/convert-pdfa/README.md

 `sudo apt install python3 ghostscript`

-After installing python and GS, clone this repository wherever you want and rename the file *conf.json.example* to *conf.json*.
+After installing python and GS, clone this repository wherever you want.
+If your Python installation has Tk, just execute `python config.py`, set the fields to the paths for your GS, source and destination folder and your're done.
+The tool will create the conf.json file for you.

+If you just want to set the json file manually, rename the *conf.json.example* to *conf.json*.
 There will be 3 parameters to be set:

 - gs_executable: The path for your Ghostscript installation.
 (If it is in the system path, just put the name of the command, e.g: gs)
 - source_dir: The full path for the source PDF files